Kazuki-Maehara/Kazuki-Maehara/README.md

 - 👋 Hi, I’m @Kazuki-Maehara
 - 👀 I’m interested in all of technologies.
-- 🌱 I’m currently learning Django, JavaScript and Golang.
+- 🌱 I’m currently learning Django, JavaScript, Golang and Docker(sometimes Kubernetes).
 I'd love to be a lifelong learner.
-- 💞️ I’m looking to collaborate on ...
-I'm seeking something to collaborate on.
+- 💞️ I'm seeking something to collaborate on.
 - 📫 How to reach me ...